gbal17/LFMC/README.txt

 1) Start with a fresh install miniconda3

-2) create new environment and install the following library: conda install -c conda-forge mamba mamba install -c conda-forge gdal mamba install -c conda-forge fiona shapely rasterio pyproj pandas jupyterlab mamba install -c conda-forge rioxarray mamba install -c conda-forge leafmap xarray netcdf4 localtileserver Update the library if nevessary
+2) create a new environment and install the following library: conda install -c conda-forge mamba mamba install -c conda-forge gdal mamba install -c conda-forge fiona shapely rasterio pyproj pandas jupyterlab mamba install -c conda-forge rioxarray mamba install -c conda-forge leafmap xarray netcdf4 localtileserver Update the library if necessary

 3) If there are no error messages, the software libraries and dependencies are correctly configured.

-4) The crontab commands in the crontab.txt file list the scripts and the schedule when they are automatically running according conrab sintax in the vi editor.
+4) The crontab commands in the crontab.txt file list the scripts and the schedule when they are automatically running according to conrab syntax in the vi editor.

 ##############################
 ##### Usage Instructions #####